imkira/mobiledevice/README.md

 ## Requirements

 * iPhone 3G and above should work / iPad too (tested on iPhone 4).
+* Plug in your iPhone/iPad to your Mac via USB.
-* iOS development certificate installed previously on device.
+* In order to install apps on the device, you need the iOS development certificates previously installed.
 * Mac OS X 10.6 and above (tested on Snow Leopard but should work on Lion too).
-* XCode 3 or 4 + iOS SDK.
+* XCode 3 or 4 + iOS SDK installed.
-* Plug in your iPhone/iPad to your Mac via USB.
 * You need to compile the tool and optionally install it.

 ## Compilation & Installation